narottamgoyal/infinite-poc-vs-code-extension/README.md

 # Infinite POC for Visual Studio Code

-This extension will demonstrate most of the vs code extension capabilies.
+This extension will demonstrate most of the vs code extension capabilities.

-## Capabilies
+## Topics

 - Simple VSCODE Extension POC App
 - Create Commands